 The writing tutor program trains advanced undergraduates to serve as writing tutors for their fellow students enrolled in Berkeley’s required Reading & Composition courses.
 With tutor training conducted by experienced graduate students, the program is entirely student-run.

-Art of Writing events nurture a vibrant campus culture in which authors, editors, and publishers recount their encounters with the written word.
-The program sponsors events that reach the full spectrum of the academic community.
+Art of Writing events feature prominent authors and other literary professionals, and they nurture a vibrant campus engagement with the written word.
+Events reach the full spectrum of the academic community.

 Art of Writing at the Townsend Center for the Humanities is supported in part by the Andrew W. Mellon Foundation.